The Startup Canvas can be printed out or used as a digital template in whiteboard tools like FigJam or Miro.

 - A few sentences (+- 30 seconds, Elevator Pitch)

-A clear story that explains the Key Values of our Whole Product and how it solves a Target Segments problem in a unique or superior way.
-If we can't explain the product or service we're working on quick in a simple and clear way than how do we expect potential users, customers, investors or stakeholders to adopt our concept?
+The Quick Pitch is a concise narrative that effectively communicates the Key Values of our Whole Product and how it uniquely or superiorly addresses a problem faced by our target segments.
+If we cannot explain our product or service quickly, simply, and clearly, how can we expect potential users, customers, investors, or stakeholders to embrace our concept?

 What resources do we need and what costs do we have to incur to make and deliver the Whole Product to our Target Segments?
 How can we minimize those costs?